RandomGuy1520/Sudoku-Tic-Tac-Toe/README.md

 2. Change computer evaluation & search depth, from 1 to 12.
 3. Play Sudoku Tic-Tac-Toe freely!

-To use the code in my directory, you can clone it, or just copy the code.
+To use the code, you can clone it, or just copy the code.